Applying for Admission

 Cascadia’s Adult High School Completion program enables adults 18 years and over to complete credit-bearing course work for a high school diploma.
 Reduced registration fees are available to Washington state residents who are 19 years of age or older.
 The reduced rate is available for all courses applicable to a high school diploma issued by Cascadia.

 All prospective students must meet with the High School Completion academic advisor.
 These appointments are scheduled by completing the Appointment Request Form.
-Prior to the appointment, students must send official transcripts from all high schools attended.
+Prior to the appointment, students must send official transcripts from all high schools attended to Cascadia College.
+Unofficial transcripts may be sent by email to advising@cascadia.edu.

 College and Career Foundations